 Support for victims of sexual crime

-Ensuring victims receive the right support at an early stage is crucial to them in having the strength to pursue a case through each part of the criminal justice system.
-The Police and Crime Commissioner provides funding to provide a number of vital local services across the policing area to ensure essential support is available for victims of crime and the vulnerable.
+The Police and Crime Commissioner commissions a number of vital local services across the policing area to ensure essential support is available for victims of sexual crime.
 Victims have the right to support at an any stage, no matter how long ago the incident occurred and whether they have reported to the police.

 Independent Sexual Violence Advocate Service